pixee/upload-tool-results-action/README.md

     tool:

     # Token for authenticating requests to Sonar.
-    # Required, when tool is "sonar" and "file" has not been set.
+    # Required, when tool is "sonar".
 Only required for private repository.
     sonar-token:

     # Key identifying the Sonar component to be analyzed.
 Only necessary if deviating from Sonar's established convention.